Respo/cljs.respo-mvc.org/src/guide/why-respo.md

 Why Respo?
 ----

-There are quite some alternative actually: Reagent, React, Deku, or maybe Rum.
+There are quite some alternatives actually: Reagent, Om, React.js , Deku, or Rum.
-Om is a bit too complicated to me.
+I think Om is too complicated for me.

-The different thing of Respo is, its built totally in ClojureScript.
-So persistent data structure from scratch.
+The different part of Respo is, it's built in ClojureScript with persistent data structure from scratch.
-It can be too simple for real world apps that requires lots of side effects. but it fine to build middle size apps and to experiments with Respo.
+It can be too simple for real world apps that requires lots of side effects, but it is fine to build medium size apps and do experiments about MVC.
-Respo is designed carefully to maintain global store and global states, so hot code swapping is quite predictable.
+Respo is designed carefully to maintain global store and global states, as a result hot code swapping is more predictable.

 For short, it's simpler, meanwhile purer.